Culture and configuration

-Knowledge brought forward from Paper F1
+Knowledge brought forward from the Accounting in Business (AB) exam

 With regard to organisational culture, the work of three academics is mentioned:

 - Power culture.
 Here, power is concentrated in the hands of one person, ‘the boss’.
 This culture is often found in small, family businesses, particularly where the name of the business is the same as the name of the boss.
 Fast – but perhaps arbitrary – decisions can be made.
 As businesses grow, it becomes more difficult for one person to wield absolute power simply because of the demands on their time and ability.
 However, it is sometimes seen in large organisations, but then it is usually taken as a danger sign, and many of the corporate governance rules are there specifically to spread power and reduce risks.
 For example, splitting the roles of chief executive and chairman, holding regular board meetings to encourage collective responsibility, and balancing executive and non-executive directors.

 - Role culture.
 This is characterised by a traditional organisational structure in which jobs are arranged by function and seniority, and each employee has a distinct role and job specification.
 This culture can be efficient in a stable environment in which employees are expected to do the same tasks year-in year-out, but can lead to inflexibility and can slow down response to change as employees defend their roles and rewards.